isaac-sim/IsaacLab/docs/source/features/actuators.rst

 the input commands, and 2) it clips the desired torques based on the motor capabilities.
 The clipped torques are the desired actuation efforts that are set into the simulation.

-As an example of an ideal explicit actuator model, we provide the :class:`omni.isaac.orbit.actuators.IdealPDActuator` class, which implements a PD controller with feed-forward effort, and simple clipping based on the configured maximum effort:
+As an example of an ideal explicit actuator model, we provide the :class:`omni.isaac.lab.actuators.IdealPDActuator` class, which implements a PD controller with feed-forward effort, and simple clipping based on the configured maximum effort: